JayHoltslander/Create-new-MAMP-site/README.md

 3. Now you can open Terminal.app on your Mac at any time and type ``new-wp.sh`` to create a new site

-## What it does
-1. Prompts you for a site url.
-2. Downloads the latest version of Wordpress from Wordpress.org to a folder named after your site's url within MAMP's htdocs folder
-3. Unzips the downloaded file
-4. Moves the files to their proper place
-5. Deletes the downloaded zip and leftovers
-6. Opens the default browser to the new Wordpress site's Setup screen (MAMP must be running!)
-7. Opens Chrome which opens to MAMP's phpMyAdmin for Database creation (MAMP must be running!)